How many books are there in the Detective Galileo series? I can only find 4 in English. But there are actually 10 in Japanese and Chinese.

 This book is available in Japanese and Mandarin.
 I don’t think it has been translated into English.
 If I am wrong, please let me know.

-The novel that catapulted Higashino to worldwide fame.
+This novel catapulted Higashino to worldwide fame.
 He has a way of misdirecting his readers, making the twist at the end totally unexpected.
 Nothing is what it seems.

-This book is Higashino’s third collection of 5 short stories in the Detective Galileo series.
+This book is Higashino’s third collection of 5 short cases in the Detective Galileo series.
 It involves Professor Manabu Yukawa, Detective Shumpei Kusanagi, and Detective Kaoru Utsumi.

 According to Higashino, these 5 stories caused some form of distress for Professor Yukawa.

-2. 操纵 Manipulation – The son of a retired professor (Yukawa’s teacher) was found murdered in the granny flat on his property.
+- 操纵 Manipulation – The son of a retired professor (Yukawa’s teacher) was found murdered in the granny flat on his property.
 Who killed him?
-Where was the murder weapon?
+What was the murder weapon?

-3. 密室 Locked room – Professor Yukawa’s old university friend sought his help to unravel the mystery of a locked room in his inn.
+- 密室 Locked room – Professor Yukawa’s old university friend sought his help to unravel the mystery of a locked room in his inn in the countryside.
 What really happened to the occupant of the room?

-4. 指示 Instructions – An old lady with 12 old bars hidden in her home was found strangled to death.
-Her gold and her dog were also missing.
+- 指示 Instructions – An old lady with 12 old bars hidden in her home was found strangled to death.
+Her gold and her dog are missing.
 The daughter of the prime suspect found the dead dog seemingly through the instructions of a crystal pendant passed down to her by her grandmother.
 Did she participate in the murder?

 Higashino is starting to fill in details of Yukawa’s life.
 His soft spot for determination and persistence.
 His friends becoming involved in crimes.
 The story of disruption showcased Higashino’s grasp of criminal psychology.